Bouzomgi/chatter-be/README.md

 To run

 - Spin up a local postgres, adminer, and localstack instance using `docker compose up`
-- Create the DB tables using `prisma db push`
+- Create the DB tables using `npx prisma db push`
+- Seed database using `npx prisma db seed`
 - Run the backend using `npm start`

 To Do